Hyundai to promote fuel-cell vehicles in China in 2018

 As of the end of 2017, the Hyundai Motor Group's investment in China, in the form of factories, research facilities and data centers, totaled $15.5 billion.

-The Hyundai statement on February 13 came after a turbulent year in China for the company, one of the world's top auto groups.
+The Hyundai statement came after a turbulent year in China for the company, one of the world's top auto groups.

 After a 36 percent decline in sales in 2017, Hyundai Motor Group said it hoped to sell 900,000 cars in 2018 in China together with its Kia brand, South Korea's ajunews.com reported in January.

-Production was suspended at four of its Chinese factories due to supply disruptions in August 2017, involving its joint venture with BAIC Motor Corp, and the company had to replace the head of its Chinese operations, according to media reports.
+Production was suspended at several of its Chinese factories due to supply disruptions in August 2017, involving its joint venture with Beijing-based BAIC Motor Corp, and the company had to replace the head of its Chinese operations, according to media reports.

 Hyundai's problems in China were also partly caused by South Korea's deployment of the US Terminal High Altitude Area Defense anti-missile system, which dented the appeal of South Korean brands for Chinese consumers.

-In the statement sent to the Global Times on February 13, Hyundai said it will prioritize the development of new products that better appeal to customers, roll out new models and new-energy vehicles, and be more responsive to the continuous strengthening of environmental laws and fuel-efficiency regulations in China.
+In the statement sent to the Global Times, Hyundai said it will prioritize the development of new products that better appeal to customers, roll out new models and new-energy vehicles, and be more responsive to the continuous strengthening of environmental laws and fuel-efficiency regulations in China.

 The company said it will continue its localization strategy and seek to ease the friction with BAIC Motor Corp.